ropl-btc/bitcoinpuppets/README.md

 ## Content Context

-Bitcoin Puppets is a community-driven, free-and-fair mint Ordinals collection.
+Bitcoin Puppets is a community-driven, free mint Ordinals collection.
 The broader lore stems from OPIUM (Ord Puppet Inu Undoxxed Millionaire) and a shared ethos of world peace, memes, and experimental art.
 This site is designed to celebrate the culture rather than sell a roadmap.